Skip to main content

 [dependencies]

-Once you've created a project, writing a contract involves writing Rust code in the projects lib.rs file.
+Creating a Soroban contract involves writing Rust code in the project’s lib.rs file.

 All contracts should begin with #![no_std] to ensure that the Rust standard library is not included in the build.
 The Rust standard library is large and not well suited to being deployed into small programs like those deployed to blockchains.